MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 > [!NOTE]
 > PlatyPS has a specific schema that is uses for cmdlet reference.
 That schema only allows certain
 > Markdown blocks in specific sections of the document.
 If you put content in the wrong location,
 > the PlatyPS build step fails.
-For more information, see the [schema][] documentation in the
+For more information, see the [schema][schema] documentation in the
 > PlatyPS repository.
-For a complete example of well-formed cmdlet reference, see [Get-Item][].
+For a complete example of well-formed cmdlet reference, see
+> [Get-Item][Get-Item].

 After providing the required content for each of your cmdlets, you need to make sure that you update the module landing page.
 Verify your module has the correct `Module Guid` and `Download Help Link`